Precious metals investment guide โ€” gold, silver, platinum, palladium and rhodium bars and coins

 Why Silver Differs from Gold

 Industrial sensitivity: Silver correlates somewhat with economic growth through industrial demand.
-Economic booms increase silver consumption while recessions reduce it.
-This makes silver less pure "safe haven" than gold but provides different diversification characteristics.
+Economic booms increase silver consumption while recessions reduce it, making silver less purely a "safe haven" than gold.

-Supply dynamics: Most silver comes as byproduct of mining other metals (copper, lead, zinc).
-This means silver supply doesn't directly respond to silver prices—miners optimize for primary metal economics.
-Additionally, silver gets consumed in industrial applications (unlike gold which almost all remains above-ground), creating potential supply constraints.
+Supply dynamics: Most silver comes as a byproduct of mining other metals (copper, lead, zinc).
+Additionally, silver gets consumed in industrial applications (unlike gold, which almost all remains above-ground), creating potential long-term supply constraints.

 The Gold-Silver Ratio